sealerio/sealer/docs/site/content/docs/getting-started/using-config.md

 When apply this Clusterfile, sealer will generate some values file for application config.
 Named etc/mysql-config.yaml etc/redis-config.yaml.

-So if you want to use those config, Kubefile is like this:
+So if you want to use this config, Kubefile is like this:

 ```yaml
 FROM kuberentes:v1.19.9